 - A mention or illustration of the art in a book or exhibit catalog.

-- Verbal information related by someone familiar with the art or who knows the artist and who is qualified to speak authoritatively about the art.
+- Verbal information is related by someone familiar with the art or who knows the artist and who is qualified to speak authoritatively about the art.

 If provenance is firmly established by an authorized expert or auction house, then the work is likely authentic, and further analysis is not needed, although there are disagreements (See Appraising the Old Masters – The $15 million Caravaggio Disagreement.)
-In the absence of provenance, there are other methods to prove a work’s authenticity, which revolves around technological and scientific analyses.
+In the absence of provenance, there are other methods to prove a work’s authenticity, which revolve around technological and scientific analyzes.
 A conservation and technology report, for example, determines the present condition of the artwork, the history of any intervention concerning the condition, and what alterations have been made.
 This type of analysis is particularly helpful for old masterpieces since many of the above-mentioned grounds for provenance are impossible to trace beyond a certain time frame.

 Though a conservation and technology report can make a sound judgment concerning an artwork, it’s a far wiser decision only to purchase artworks that have established provenance.
 But are there any risks for art experts who determine provenance and certify authenticity?